Quarantine loopholes bring fresh efforts to fight outbreaks

 Health experts have warned that outbreaks that had been brought under control with shutdowns and other forms of social distancing were likely to flare again as precautions were relaxed.

-Disney officials announced that Hong Kong Disneyland Park was closing Wednesday until further notice following the city’s decision to ban public gatherings of more than four people to combat newly spreading infections.
+Disney officials announced that Hong Kong Disneyland Park is closing Wednesday until further notice following the city’s decision to ban public gatherings of more than four people to combat newly spreading infections.

 Hong Kong’s leader, Carrie Lam, announced new coronavirus-related restrictions on Monday after 41 out of 52 newly reported infections were locally transmitted cases.
 Hong Kong has reported 250 new cases since July 6.
 Lam urged the private sector to put in place work-from-home arrangements for employees.

-In Thailand, where there has been no reports of locally transmitted cases for seven weeks, health authorities were rushing to trace the contacts of two recent foreign arrivals in the country who were infected with the coronavirus and may have violated quarantine rules.
+In Thailand, where there have been no reports of locally transmitted cases for seven weeks, authorities have revised rules governing visitors from abroad after a breakdown in screening led to two infected foreigners posing a possible risk to public health.

-The two cases involved an Egyptian military officer and the 9-year-old child of a diplomat from Sudan.
-All other recent cases have involved Thai nationals repatriated from abroad confined in mandatory state quarantines.
-The cases arose as Thailand is considering how and when to reopen to normal foreign tourists.
+The government said Tuesday that diplomats will be asked to stay in state-supervised quarantine for 14 days, instead of self-isolating.
+And it is postponing the recently allowed entry of some foreign visitors so procedures can be changed.

+“I am angry because this shouldn’t happen.
+They should have been quarantined, same as Thais who travel back have to be quarantined for 14 days.
+Why should this group of people get the privilege to skip quarantine?” said Panpen Sakulkru, a company manager who was among hundreds who lined up for virus tests in the Thai city of Rayong on Tuesday.

 The new coronavirus first found in China late last year has infected 13.1 million people worldwide and killed more than 573,000, according to a tally by Johns Hopkins University.
 The actual numbers are thought to be much higher due to limited testing and the number of people who don’t show symptoms.

-India, which has the third-most cases, was rapidly nearing 1 million cases with a jump of more than 28,000 reported Tuesday.
+India, which has the third-most cases after the U.S. and Brazil, was rapidly nearing 1 million cases with a jump of more than 28,000 reported Tuesday.
 It now has more than 906,000 and accumulated more than 100,000 in just four days.

-Its nationwide lockdown largely ended, but the recent spikes have prompted several big cities to reimpose partial lockdowns.
-A 10-day lockdown that began Tuesday in the southern city of Pune, will allow only essential businesses such as milk shops, pharmacies, clinics and emergency services to open.
+Its nationwide lockdown has largely ended, but the recent spikes have prompted several big cities to reimpose partial lockdowns.
+A 10-day lockdown that began Tuesday in the southern city of Pune will allow only essential businesses such as milk shops, pharmacies, clinics and emergency services to open.

-The ebb and flow of the pandemic has governments scrambling to quash fresh outbreaks while attempting to salvage economies from the devastation of long shutdowns and travel restrictions.
+The ebb and flow of the pandemic has governments scrambling to quash new outbreaks while attempting to salvage economies from the devastation of long shutdowns and travel restrictions.

 South Africa imposed tighter restrictions including a ban on alcohol sales, mandatory face masks in public places and an overnight curfew, as a surge in new infections pushed it into the 10 worst-affected countries with nearly 300,000 confirmed cases, according to the Johns Hopkins tally.

-In the U.S., flaring outbreaks have led officials to mandate mask wearing and close down bars and some other businesses to once again try to bring the pandemic under control.
+In the U.S., flaring outbreaks have led officials in some areas to mandate mask wearing and close down bars and some other businesses to once again try to bring the pandemic under control.

 Hawaii’s governor pushed back by another month plans to waive a 14-day quarantine requirement for out-of-state travelers who test negative for COVID-19.